-As shown in the table, cocoa nibs are high in fibrous carbohydrate, and they also contain a large amount of protein and fat.
+As shown in the table, cacao nibs are high in fibrous carbohydrates, and they also contain a large amount of protein and fat.

 How Can We Use Them?

-There are several ways that we can use cocoa nibs.
+There are several ways that we can use cacao nibs.

-Since cocoa nibs are made from 100% cocoa beans, they can taste quite bitter, but the first option is to eat them on their own.
+Since cacao nibs are made from 100% cacao beans, they can taste quite bitter, but the first option is to eat them on their own.

 If the taste is too bitter, then here are two more ideas;

-- Mix cocoa nibs, nuts, and berries into Greek yogurt to create a healthy dessert
+- Mix cacao nibs, nuts, and berries into Greek yogurt to create a healthy dessert

 - Use them to add “crunch” to any baking products you make

-As mentioned above, cocoa nibs can be incredibly bitter, and this is especially true for the raw (“cacao”) variety.
+As mentioned above, cacao nibs can be incredibly bitter, and this is especially true for the raw (“cacao”) variety.

 Their overall taste profile is dry, bitter, astringent, slightly earthy, and not sweet at all, and they have an overpowering chocolate flavor.